Proposed New System and Location

 - Water Treatment Plant including filtration and disinfection.

-The new water treatment plant will use filtration, ultra-violet treatment and chlorination to remove bacteria, parasites and viruses from the water and eliminate the need for turbidity-related boil water notices.
+The new Water Treatment Plant will use filtration, ultra-violet treatment and chlorination to remove bacteria, parasites and viruses from the water and eliminate the need for turbidity-related boil water notices.

-As an interim measure to reduce the number of boil water notices until the treatment plant is built, the CVRD will install UV treatment at the existing chlorination facility which will be moved to the new plant once construction is complete.
+As an interim measure to reduce the number of boil water notices until the treatment plant is built, the CVRD will install temporary UV treatment at the existing chlorination facility which will be moved to the new plant once construction is complete.